CumulusNetworks/docs/content/cumulus-netq-50/Validate-Operations/Cable-Validations.md

 toc: 3
 ---

-Launch the cable validation tool from within NetQ to validate layer 1 physical links and connections in your clustered network environments.
+Launch the cable validation tool from within NetQ to validate layer-1 physical links and connections in your clustered network environments.
 The tool can detect a range of network cabling issues, including:

 - Miswired or incorrectly connected cables within clusters.
 - Missing or disconnected links between network nodes.